hpe-storage/co-deployments/helm/charts/hpe-array-exporter/README.md

 ## Community

-Please file any issues, questions or feature requests you may have [here](https://github.com/hpe-storage/co-deployments/issues).
+Submit issues, questions, and feature requests [here](https://github.com/hpe-storage/co-deployments/issues).
 However, see [SCOD](https://scod.hpedev.io/legal/support) for support inquiries related to your HPE storage product.
 You may also join our Slack community to chat with HPE folks close to this project.
 We hang out in `#NimbleStorage`, `#3par-primera`, and `#Kubernetes`.
-Sign up at [slack.hpedev.io](https://slack.hpedev.io/) and login at [hpedev.slack.com](https://hpedev.slack.com/)
+Sign up at [slack.hpedev.io](https://slack.hpedev.io/) and login at [hpedev.slack.com](https://hpedev.slack.com/).

 ## Contributing

-We value all feedback and contributions.
-If you find any issues or want to contribute, please feel free to open an issue or file a PR.
-More details in [CONTRIBUTING.md](https://github.com/hpe-storage/co-deployments/blob/master/CONTRIBUTING.md)
+We value feedback and contributions.
+If you find an issue or want to contribute, please open an issue or file a PR as described in [CONTRIBUTING.md](https://github.com/hpe-storage/co-deployments/blob/master/CONTRIBUTING.md).

 ## License

-This is open source software licensed using the Apache License 2.0.
-Please see [LICENSE](https://github.com/hpe-storage/co-deployments/blob/master/LICENSE) for details.
+This chart is open source software licensed using the Apache License 2.0.
+See the [LICENSE](https://github.com/hpe-storage/co-deployments/blob/master/LICENSE) for details.